 Welcome to another edition of the 2013 MLB Season Preview – MLB Daily Fantasy Strategy.

-With the baseball season just a couple of months away, we´ll go through the roster of every MLB team and break it down from a daily fantasy baseball standpoint.
+With the baseball season just a couple of months away, we’ll go through the roster of every MLB team and break it down from a daily fantasy standpoint.
 Which players can help your team win, and which ones will you want to avoid in the first couple of weeks?

-Hope you’ve enjoyed our Kansas City Royals preview, and stay tuned for more MLB 2013 season previews to come.
-Don’t forget to check out our other articles here at Daily Fantasy Radio!
+Hope you’ve enjoyed this St. Louis Cardinals preview.
+Stay tuned for other MLB 2013 season previews, and don´t forget to check out our other articles Daily Fantasy Radio!